Relativistic Maxwell-Bloch Equations with Applications to Astrophysics: Results and Discussion

 In order for superradiance to ensue, the dephasing timescale must be greater than the characteristic timescale of superradiance, which is evaluated to $T_R'=22\,\mu\mathrm{s}$ using the above parameters and equation (\ref{eq:T_R'}).
 We therefore set $T_2'=1.2\,\mathrm{ms}$ and assign a fiducial value of $T_1'=0.1$~s for the relaxation timescale, which is consistent with the fact $T_1'>T_2'$, generally.
 This value for $T_1'$ was chosen such that the (constant) inversion pump $\Lambda_{n'}=n_0'/T_1$ is strong enough to sustain a measurable saturated maser regime in the steady-state.
+The pump $\Lambda_{n'}$ acts as an effective pump that phenomenologically accounts for the different group of molecular transitions and interactions with the surroundings that lead to a net change in the population density of the two-level system \citep{Rajabi2023}.
+For hydroxyl, it is believed that far-infrared radiation at 35 $\mu$m and 53 $\mu$m is responsible for the population inversion \citep{Rajabi2016b,Gray2012}.
 As previously mentioned, the polarization pump $\Lambda_{P'}=n_0'd'\sin{\theta_0}/T_2$, with $\theta_0=2/\sqrt{N}$.
 We focus on the ``endfire" radiation mode, in which highly collimated radiation along the $+z$-direction is emitted from the corresponding end of the sample, as seen by an observer located at $z=L$.
 It is assumed that the direction of both the radiation and motion of the molecules are aligned along the line of sight to the observer, as this is also the condition under which we derived our relativistic MBEs.